Table of Contents

 One thing to keep in mind with an annuity is that, like a 401(k) and a traditional IRA, you'll have to pay taxes on the gains once you withdraw the money.
 You'll enjoy tax-deferred growth while the money is in the account, but you'll need to factor in future taxes in retirement.

-5. Ask for a raise or title change
+5. Ask for a Raise or Title Change

-If you're a valued, high-performing employee or have taken on more work in recent years, don't be shy about asking for a raise.
-It often costs companies more to replace an employee than to retain one, so it's usually in your employer's best interest to ensure you stay with the organization.14 If a raise isn't possible, ask for a title change.
-A step up in title from senior manager to director or from coordinator to administrator may help position you for a higher-paying role in a future job search, especially if your employer is unwilling to bump up your pay right now.
+If a raise isn't possible, ask for a title change.
+For example: A step up in title from senior manager to director or from coordinator to administrator may help position you for a higher-paying role in a future job search, especially if your employer is unwilling to bump up your pay right now.

 Having a plan to pay for future health care costs is also a critical part of retirement planning, so shop around for quotes to see how much a long-term care policy may cost you.
 The younger and healthier you are, the more affordable this policy might be, so it's often advantageous to look for a policy as soon as possible.